Feng Shui Consultants in Tallinn, Estonia. Feng Shui of Tallinn and Estonia.

 Tallinn overview

-The best way to see the whole city, go to Tallinn TV tower’s view platform.
-The Danish King’s Garden, a vantage point offers great views of the old town as well as Toompea Hill.
+The best way to see the whole city is to go to the Tallinn TV tower’s viewing platform.
+The Danish King’s Garden, a vantage point, offers great views of the old town as well as Toompea Hill.

 The Old Town

-Tallinn is the home for the oldest town hall in Northern Europe called ‘Red House’ built in 1404.
+Tallinn is the home to the oldest town hall in Northern Europe, called ‘Red House’, built in 1404.
 Town Hall pharmacy was first recorded in 1422.
-Stroll through a deceptively quite medieval old town in Tallinn which is well known around Europe as the hub for technology by day and partying by night.
+Stroll through a deceptively quiet medieval old town in Tallinn, which is well known around Europe as the hub for technology by day and partying by night.

-The Eye of the Needle is a gateway where if a condemned prisoner passed through this arch, they would escape execution and lived a pious life, happily ever after.
+The Eye of the Needle is a gateway where if a condemned prisoner passed through this arch, they would escape execution and live a pious life happily ever after.

 Chi of Tallinn